intel/tools/tensorflow-quantization/README.md

     ```

 6. Convert the quantized graph from dynamic to static re-quantization range.
-    The following steps are to freeze the re-quantization range also known as calibration):
+   The following steps are to freeze the re-quantization range (also known as calibration):

     * Insert the logging op using the `insert_logging()` transform.
-The resulting graph from this step will print the min and max
+The resulting graph (`logged_quantized_graph.pb`) from this step will be
+      used in the next step to generate the min. and max. ranges for the model calibration.
       numbers when it's run.
         ```
         $ bazel-bin/tensorflow/tools/graph_transforms/transform_graph \